adonespitogo/angular-base64-upload/README.md

 v0.1.9
  - Rename preprocessor to parser
  - Custom parser can return a promise
+ - Removed `base64Converter` service.
+There are better base64 libraries already available for base64 conversion

 v0.1.8
  - To update premature npm publish.
 Will deprecate `v0.1.7`